panda3d/panda3d-docs/programming/texturing/cube-maps.rst

 from 0 to 5.
 The above example, then, will load the six images "cubemap_0.png", "cubemap_1.png", "cubemap_2.png", "cubemap_3.png", "cubemap_4.png", and
 "cubemap_5.png", and assemble them into one cube map.

-.. |The arrangement of the six faces of a cube map| image:: exploded-cube-map.png
-.. |A solid-mapped cube| image:: mapped-cube-map-solid.png
-.. |A wireframe cube, showing the internal mapped space| image:: mapped-cube-map.png